ayoungblood/lumozel/README.md

 ------

 LMDebug.pde is working!
 It is a basic interface, and only offers MIDI output, but it is stable and seems to work excellently.
-LMMain.pde is currently only barely functional, and should not be used.
+LMMain.pde is currently has a number of bugs, and should not be used.
 The hardware component of the project is in a prototype phase.
 The entire codebase of the project should not be considered as a release, as it has not been licensed yet.
-It will be licensed by Nov.
-1, probably under an open-source license.
+It will be licensed by Dec.
+25, probably under an open-source license.

 Goals
 -----